kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_upstream_consul.md

       --consul-service string         name of the service in the consul registry --consul-service-tags strings   comma-separated list of tags for choosing a subset of the service in the consul registry
   -h, --help                          help for consul
-      --service-spec-type string      if set, Gloo supports additional routing features to upstreams with a service spec.
+      --service-spec-type string      if set, Gloo Edge supports additional routing features to upstreams with a service spec.
 The service spec defines a set of features
 ```

 ### Options inherited from parent commands